Don't worry, you can use this guide to identify appropriate databases by time period or country/region.

 Gale's NewsVault allows you to cross-search all their historical newspaper databases we have access to using a single interface.
 You can also browse all newspapers published on the same date.

-The Library has access to 10 historical newspaper databases via ProQuest Historical Newspapers, as well as several magazine archives.
+The Library has access to a large number of historical newspaper databases via ProQuest Historical Newspapers, as well as several magazine archives.

 ProQuest allows you to cross-search across all, or a selection of, the ProQuest databases the Library has access to.